marianabb/REBUS/time.rst

 - More user registration.
 Templates for profiles and registration 0.5hr
 - Smtp + activation email configuration 1hr
 - More registration and user profiles management.
 It works, needs to be completed.
 3hr
+- More registration.
+Completed, just needs to add login pages.
+1hr
+- Registration, login pages for adding resources 1hr
-- More registration 7:00 -
+- Login link and details 9:30 -

 - User registration
-- Manage user profiles
 - Map
 - Calendar
 - Search?